Results 1 to 3 of 3

 Re: Bernie Bytes: Can Rams Contain Peterson?

-Bernie, you nincompoop bastaad!Fell for the hype once again.
+Bernie, you nincompoop bastaad!Let the hype begin.

 By r8rh8rmike in forum RAM TALKReplies: 7Last Post: -11-09-2012, 10:40 AM